TheRealToxicDev/docs.paradisebots.net/docs/internal/community/partnership.md

 ## Partnered Bot Structure/Schema
 | Field	| Type | Description
 |--------------|----------|--------------|
-id | Snowflake | The id of the certified bot. username | String | The username of the partnered bot. isPartneredBot | Boolean  | The partnered status of the bot.
+botid | Snowflake | The id of the certified bot. username | String | The username of the partnered bot. isPartneredBot | Boolean  | The partnered status of the bot.
 Partnered_Bot_Badge | Object | The Partnered Bot Badge featured on the bot page.